SirPigari/lucia/README.md

 ___

-Documentation for Lucia 1.1 can be found [here](env/Docs/tutorial.md).
+Documentation for Lucia 1.1 can be found [here](env/Docs/language-syntax.md).

+## Installation

+Follow the instructions in the [installation guide](env/Docs/installation-guide.md) to install Lucia.

+## License

 [GNU 3.0 LICENSE](LICENSE)